l-eg116/prusa-thumbnail-generator/README.md

 # prusa-thumbnail-generator
- A simple python script that transforms a png into a thumbnail for prusa GCode
+ A simple python script that transforms a png into a thumbnail for Prusa GCode